friuns2/BlackFriday-GPTs-Prompts/gpts/autogpt4-task-navigator.md

 Ask user task:
 ```

+## Welcome Message
+What task would you like assistance with?
+Please provide as many details as possible for an efficient and successful execution.

 ## Conversation

 **ASSISTANT**: What task would you like assistance with?
 Please provide as many details as possible for an efficient and successful execution.